michaelcheny/Healthy_Recipes_Gem/README.md

     $ gem install healthy_recipes

+Users can also `git clone` this gem into their directory of choice.

 ## Usage

-TODO: Write usage instructions here

 `cd` into the main folder of `Healthy_Recipes`